-Cindy L. Bethany, LCSW, CTS, Supervisor
+Cindy L. Bethany, LCSW, CTTS, Supervisor

-Cindy Bethany is a Licensed Clinical Social Worker and Certified Trauma Specialist.
+Cindy Bethany is a Licensed Clinical Social Worker and Certified Trauma Treatment Specialist.
 She works with individuals 12 years of age and older, and does individual, family, and couples therapy.
 Cindy believes that everyone has an occasion to need assistance problem solving and she is firm in her desire to respect each person as a whole individual who is striving for health and wellness.
 Ms. Bethany believes that finding a therapist that “fits” is a key to a positive therapeutic alliance.
 Cindy has a Masters degree in Social Work and has been in private practice since 1993.
 She was named Mental Health Professional of the Year for North Texas Critical Incident Stress Management in 1999 and Social Worker of the year in Tarrant County in 2000.
 She has worked with numerous local police and fire departments, American Airlines, and the U.S. Army Corps of Engineers.
 She is trained in Critical Incident Stress Management and Eye Movement Desensitization and Reprocessing.
-She has been married for over 25 years and has two adult children.
+She has been married for 35 years and has two adult children.

 - Anxiety and Stress Management